node-js-libs/curlrequest/README.md

 ## Why?

 - Curl is mature, stable, and fast
-- More features than any of the node.js request libraries
+- More features than any of the node.js request libraries.
+A lot of logic that you would build on top of a request library probably already exists in curl
 - Separate requests/processes take advantage of all CPUs
 - Spawning processes is relatively cheap and still non-blocking
 - Better control over request timeouts.
 If a request has hung just kill the process

+Note: don't use this if you need to stream the response - use [mikeal/request](https://github.com/mikeal/request) instead

 ## Usage